I have a wonderful wife and three over-energetic sons. We are enjoying the adventure of life together!

 Taking time out to enjoy the people and places around me

 In addition to everyday learning, I have always pursued as much formal education as possible.
 I completed my undergraduate degree in electrical and computer engineering at Northern Arizona University in May 2008 and my Master’s degree from Harvard University (with supporting coursework taken at Massachusetts Institute of Technology (MIT)) while also working full-time.
 I began my PhD in computer architecture at The University of Texas at Austin, where I completed all of my coursework and began my thesis before opting out in favor of the enticing AI / ML projects and environment at Centaur Technology.
+I began working at Intel when Centaur became the center of one of the most unusual business deals in the tech industry, which saw all 100 employees (but not the company itself) absorbed into Intel.

 My education and experience help with my career and my desire to be self-reliant, as well as provide a greater ability to raise my family, serve in my church, and be better prepared to take an active part in my community.
 It is humbling to think that my life and the lives of those to come after me will be affected by the decisions and endeavors I am currently engaged in.